dynaverx/kv260/README.md

 Vitis 2022.2 xsct console screenshot:

 ![xsct](https://user-images.githubusercontent.com/15190686/230725678-cf99243d-0216-47f7-857d-c0a4ca06442f.png)

+Now kv260 will boot from sd card to run petalinux.
 "set_DP-1.sh" script adds and sets a new mode to DP-1 of display while maintaining the running of your application at startup.

 Use and locate .desktop file under "etc/xdg/autostart" to run your app at startup of petalinux automatically.